Little Computer

 Return the value in memory at the indicated location.

-Returns true if the next instruction to be run is 0, otherwise false
+Returns true if the current instruction is 0, otherwise false

 Asks the LittleComputer to run the current instruction (the one indicated by the program counter).
 Instructions for the little computer are numbers - those numbers should be interpreted as shown in this diagram: